mattermost/mattermost-handbook/operations/research-and-development/product/development-process/jira-lifecycle.md

 ## Ticket triage

-Ticket triage happens within the team's normal Sprint cycle.
+Ticket triage happens within the team's normal sprint cycle.
 At that meeting, the team reviews all new tickets, assessing the scope, effort, and impact of the ticket.
 They make a decision of the priority of the ticket.
-Once its decided in triage meeting that the ticket should be worked on, the bug moves into its [first ticket state](#will-do).
+Once it's decided in triage meeting that the ticket should be worked on, the ticket moves into its [first ticket state](#will-do).

 ## Ticket states